org-roam/org-roam-bibtex/README.md

 ##### WARNING!

-- **As of v0.2 `org-roam-bibtex` namespace was renamed into `orb`.
-Besides, `org-roam-bibtex-mode` is now `orb-minor-mode`.
-The existing functions and variables bearing the old prefix will be supported for a while but the support will be dropped eventually.
-All new functions and variables will have the new prefix.**
+- **In version 0.2, the `org-roam-bibtex` namespace was renamed to `orb`, except for `org-roam-bibtex-mode` and other definitions that match the `*-mode*` pattern.
+The existing functions and variables bearing the old prefix will be supported for a while but support will be dropped eventually.
+All new functions and variables will have the new prefix except those matching the `*-mode*` pattern, which will retain the `org-roam-bibtex` namespace.**

 Installation
 ---------------